19 reasons why you need the i-mop

 19. Gives back to society

 Water is a precious resource.
 In fact, according to the World Health Organisation, 1 in 3 people globally do not have access to safe drinking water.

 The i-mop was designed to save water in the cleaning process, which it does.
-Not only that but the i-mop helps provide water where it is needed most.
+Not only that, the i-mop helps provide water where it's needed most.

 How does this work?

 To support communities around the world which have limited access to clean water, for every i-mop in use i-team Global contribute the equivalent of 18 litres of water per day to the Made Blue foundation.
 This contribution runs for a period of 3 years after the i-mop was purchased.
 Made Blue use this contribution in the establishment and conservation of critical water access points and distribution facilities.